 Precautions to Take During Swimming

-- Make sure you are keeping yourself hydrated enough if you are swimming for 30 minutes or more, by drinking fluids and glucose supplements.
+- Make sure you are keeping yourself hydrated enough if you are swimming for 30 minutes or more, by drinking fluids and taking glucose supplements.

 - Avoid swimming if you feel unwell or feel a cold coming as this could aggravate it further